-The Village of Mantua is seeking letters of interest from individuals willing to serve on the Mantua Village Landmarks Commission to complete a term expiring 12/31/2017.
+The Village of Mantua is seeking letters of interest from individuals willing to serve on the Mantua Village Landmarks Commission.
 This is a volunteer board which meets at least quarterly and applicants need not be residents of the Village of Mantua.
 Please submit letters of interest to Mayor Linda Clark, P.O.
 Box 775, Mantua, OH, 44255.

 The Village of Mantua Police Department is seeking part-time dispatchers.
 Please click here for job posting details.